NightFury1289/Full-stack-practice/README.md

 # Full-stack-practice
-Day 1 : Created teh repository and started learning react 12 May
+Day 1 : Created the repository and started learning react 12 May